Y2O-Dev/Internship-Projects_darey.io/project_05.md

 ---

-## Step 4:Connecting to the server from the client side
+## Step 4: Connecting to the server from the client side

 - Connect to the server from the client with the following command: